naschorr/hawking/README.md

 Note that new Hawking activations are currently disabled.
 They'll be available again once I finish up the slash command upgrade (and potentially message content intent application).

+## Activate Hawking on your server!
+- Go to [this page](https://discordapp.com/oauth2/authorize?client_id=334894709292007424&scope=bot&permissions=53803072) on Discord's site.
+- Select the server that you want Hawking to be added to.
+- Hit the "Authorize" button.
+- Start speaking! (_Hint:_ join a voice channel and type in `/help`.
+You should check out the [**Commands**](https://github.com/naschorr/hawking#commands) section of this readme, too!)

 ## Join my Discord server!
 Click [here](https://discord.gg/JJqx8C4) to join!